ManticoreGamesInc/platform-documentation/src/tutorials/localcontext.md

 ### Create GemPickups Script

 Create a script called `GemPickups` and place it into the **Local Gems** folder.
-This script is responsible for making sure the player can't pickup a pickup multi times.
+This script is responsible for making sure the player can't pick up a pickup multiple times.
 It was also handle cross calling for the server to update the player's resource, and cross calling to the client to handle turning off the visibility and playing the effects.

 The reason for cross context calling, is that even with doing environment checks, it will still throw an error about accessing some API calls from the given context.
 So doing a cross context call will help around this issue.